The 2020/2021 Active Transportation Infrastructure Grant intake is complete.

 |50%||Population over 25,000|

 Complete a separate application for each project you would like to have funded.
-Applications for the 2020/21 intake are being accepted until February 20, 2020.
+Applications for the 2021/22 grant intake will be accepted in the fall/winter of 2020.

 Before applying for a network planning or infrastructure grant, review this detailed description of project eligibility, eligible expenditures, cost-sharing limits and the application process.